shapeshift/web/README.md

 about
 [running tests](https://facebook.github.io/create-react-app/docs/running-tests)
 for more information.
-It also creates an html page you can interact with at the root level of the project in `/coverage`.
+It also creates a html page you can interact with at the root level of the project in `/coverage`.

 ```sh
     yarn test